Review this article before beginning a VDA upgrade.

 CLI: The command fails if the installer detects the PvD component.
 To avoid command failure, include the following option in the command:

 If you want to continue using PvD on your Windows 7 or Windows 10 (1607 and earlier, without updates) machines, VDA 7.15 LTSR is the latest supported version.

 For machines with OSs that are no longer supported for installation of the latest VDA (such as Windows 7 and Windows Server 2008 R2), you have several options.

 - Windows 7 is supported in a Windows Virtual Desktop (WVD) environment.

 - Reimage the machine to a supported Windows version, and then install the new VDA.

 - If reimaging the machine is not an option but you want to upgrade the OS, uninstall the VDA before upgrading the OS.
 Otherwise, the VDA will be in an unsupported state.
-Then, install the new VDA.
+After upgrading the OS, install the new VDA.

-- If you want to continue to use machines with an OS that is no longer supported for VDA 7.16 or later, XenApp and XenDesktop 7.15 LTSR is the most current supported VDA version for Windows 7 and Windows Server 2008 R2.
+- To continue using machines with an OS that is no longer supported, XenApp and XenDesktop 7.15 LTSR is the most current supported VDA version for Windows 7 and Windows Server 2008 R2.

-- If the machine has version 7.15 LTSR installed (and you attempt to install a newer version), a message informs you that you’re using the latest supported version.
+- If the machine has version 7.15 LTSR installed (and you try to install a newer version), a message informs you that you’re using the latest supported version.